selfishprimate/curated-design-resources/README.md

 - [Typewolf](https://www.typewolf.com/): Help designers know the trending typefaces.
 - [Typewonder](http://typewonder.com/): Helps you to test web fonts on any web site on the fly!
 - [Typographica](https://typographica.org/): Type Reviews, Books, Commentary.
-- [Typographic Posters](https://www.typographicposters.com/): typo/graphic posters is a platform for inspiration and promotion of good design through the poster culture.
+- [Typographic Posters](https://www.typographicposters.com/): Typographic Posters is a platform for inspiration and promotion of good design through the poster culture.
 - [Typography in Ten Minutes](https://practicaltypography.com/typography-in-ten-minutes.html): If you learn and follow these five typography rules, you will be a better typographer than nearly every writer—and even most graphic designers.

 ## UI Animation